chrisquince/metag-rev-sup/README.md

 ```
 $CONCOCT/scripts/COGPlot.R -s clustering_gt1000_scg.tsv -o clustering_gt1000_scg.pdf
 ```

-54 clusters 75% pure and complete
+This enables us to estimate the completeness of each CONCOCT cluster, in total we found 88 clusters which were at least 75% complete and pure in this data set.
+We will consider these clusters to be partially complete metagenome assembled genomes or MAGs.
+In total we obtained 54 clusters that were 75% pure and complete.

 ![Single copy core gene plot](./Figures/clustering_gt1000_scg.pdf)